Tens of thousands without power as Storm Goretti wreaks havoc across UK

 It comes after the wild, wintry weather brought 99mph winds while a rare red warning was issued by the Met Office for “dangerous, stormy” winds in the South West.

-In a statement issued at 5am, East Midlands Airport said its runway was closed “due to heavy snowfall” and urged passengers to check with their airlines for the latest information.
+In a statement issued just after 6am, East Midlands Airport said its runway had reopened after being closed overnight due to heavy snow on the runway.

 Birmingham Airport said at 5.20am on Friday it was completing safety checks after operations were suspended overnight because of heavy snow on the runway.